The Lost Skeleton of Cadavra: Sequels

 A sequel, The Lost Skeleton Returns Again, was filmed in March 2008, again written and directed by Blamire, produced by Mark Allen Stuart, and featuring virtually all of the original cast (though three actors whose characters were killed in the original are back in different roles), as well as several actors who appeared in Blamire's subsequent Trail of the Screaming Forehead.
 However, unlike the first film, it does not repeat the "ultra-cheap independent" feel, but is intended to look more like a studio B-picture from the same era, such as those produced by Sam Katzman or Edward Small.
 It had its world premiere at the Mill Valley Film Festival October 4, 2008 and its Los Angeles premiere November 9 at the Egyptian Theatre.
 The film began its theatrical run at the Coolidge Corner in Boston on May 21, 2010, and was released on DVD by Shout!
 Factory on August 17, 2010, as was another Blamire film, Dark and Stormy Night.

 In January 2012, Blamire announced on his Facebook page that a third picture, The Lost Skeleton Walks Among Us, was in development.
 In November 2012, a Dread Central article by Sean Decker announced that Blamire was teaming with famed monster-maker Cleve Hall to make the picture in 2013, but it was delayed by a book project.
 Early in 2014, Blamire posted on his Facebook page that production was now targeted for that year, and a Kickstarter campaign was begun in June.
-The funding goal was not met (as per the project's Kickstarter page), and the project remains unrealized as of 2024.
+The funding goal was not met (as per the project's Kickstarter page), and the project remains unrealized as of early 2026.